George Snook: Life after the war

 On September 20, 1870, he was married to Miss Amanda Jane Sliger, a native of Missouri, who came to California in her girlhood.
 The same year, he purchased a home on the corner of Wall and Fourth streets.

-He enlisted in the Chico Guard, a unit of the 5th Brigade of the California Militia on November 10, 1880 as a Sergeant.
+He enlisted in the Chico Guard, a unit of the 5th Brigade of the California Militia on November 10, 1880, as a Sergeant.

 In 1883, he entered into the livery business with a partner.

-On December 10, 1883 he reenlisted in the Chico Guard.
+On December 10, 1883, he reenlisted in the Chico Guard.

 In December 1885, his establishment was destroyed by fire.
 He then formed a partnership with a Mr. White, continuing in the livery business.

 On April 23, 1886, he, again, reenlisted in the Chico Guard and again on December 10, 1886.

 He attained the rank of Captain and Aide-de-camp to the Commander of the 5th Brigade on March 7, 1887.
 He eventually attained the rank of Major of the Fifth Brigade and Brigade Inspector.

-In 1889 Mr. Clark, purchased Mr. White’s interest, and they continued in business until at least 1891.
+In 1889 a Mr. Clark purchased Mr. White's interest, and they continued in business until at least 1891.

 He is buried in the Chico Cemetery.